Generalization Bounds via Information Density and Conditional Information Density: Generalization Bounds for the Standard Setting

 \subsection{Single-Draw Generalization Error Bounds}

-We now turn our attention to single-draw bounds of the form given in~\eqref{eq:uncond_singledraw_generalization_bound_def}.
+We now turn our attention to single-draw bounds of the form given in~\eqref{B_eq:uncond_singledraw_generalization_bound_def}.
 We will derive generalization bounds by using two different approaches.
-Our first approach relies on the exponential inequality from Theorem~\ref{thm:unconditional_sub-Gaussian}, which we use to get a data-dependent bound in terms of the information density~$\infdens$.
-We then relax this result in different ways to obtain several data-independent bounds.
+Our first approach relies on the exponential inequalities in Theorem~\ref{thm:unconditional_sub-Gaussian}.
+First, we use~\eqref{B_eq:unconditional_sub-Gaussian_thm_for_tails} to get a data-dependent bound in terms of the information density $\infdens$.
+We then obtain several data-independent bounds on the basis of~\eqref{B_eq:unconditional_sub-Gaussian_thm}.
 Our second approach, which yields a generalization bound that is explicit in the tail of the information density, relies on the change of measure result stated in Lemma~\ref{lem:strong_converse_lemma}.
 This bound can be relaxed to obtain essentially the same data-independent bounds obtained using the first approach.